 The John Deere 3028 EN is a small tractor manufactured by Deere & Deere.
 It has all of the characteristics associated with a well-organized tractor.

-This tractor is ideal for orchard cultivation.
+This tractor is ideal for orchards.
 The John Deere 3028 EN has oil-immersed disc brakes and power steering for very pleasant fieldwork.
 It is equipped with eight forward and four reverse collar shift gears.
 The price of the John Deere 3028 EN is reasonable for farmers.

 Best Cub Cadet models